Your love letter from Portugal

 Sunset tip… Like Lisbon, Porto has a number of hills and park terraces overlooking the river.
 My preference for sunset is down by Ribeira.
 Here you can watch the sunset, admire the river and chill in the old town while people-watching tourists and locals.

-It’s hard to go wrong in Porto city centre, and on the half dozen times I’ve visited I try to stay in different downtown areas.
-Porto is easy to walk around, so you can’t really go wrong but I love to stay in Bolhão and around Rua Catarina because it’s near the market, which is a great morning activity.
-First-timers might love central and riverfront Ribeira, while I prefer creative Bomfim or Cedofeita, a cool area with lots of brunch cafes and boutique stores.
+First-timers might love being central and riverfront in Ribeira, while I’d prefer creative Bomfim or Cedofeita, two cool neighbourhoods with lots of brunch cafes and boutique stores.
 Slightly further out, I’ve stayed in Marques a couple of times and it’s easy to take the metro in or walk an extra 10 minutes and there’s more of a neighbourhood vibe.
 I’m not a huge fan of Batalha, I just find the area doesn’t have enough of a vibe in the evening.

-While I’ve usually booked a private apartment in town, I loved my stay at The Passenger Hostel.
+While I’ve often booked a private apartment in town, I loved my stay at The Passenger Hostel.
 It’s set right in the famous São Bento train station with both shared and private rooms.
 Other good budget stays are Lost Inn Hostel and Selina, which are all new-age hostels.

 If you want to splash out on a nice hotel, check out the beautiful and historic Torel 1884, Pestana Vintage or Casa da Companhia.